sannshaikh23/Education-Website/README.md

 This project is a static website.

 Project Objectives
-- Build a clean and structured **frontend website** for educational purposes.
+- Built a clean and structured **frontend website** for educational purposes.
 - Showcase **courses, tutors, and contact details** in an easy-to-navigate format.
-- Apply **HTML for structure, CSS for styling, and JavaScript for basic interactivity**.
+- Applied **HTML for structure, CSS for styling, and JavaScript for basic interactivity**.
 - Practice responsive layouts and modern UI design principles.

 Future Enhancements